By Shea Ki

 One-answer-fits-all answers from the internet do more harm than good.
 Instead, I help my clients dedicate time and space to map out their career journey so far and then visualize in detail what they most desire to happen next.
 It is this investment in inner work that helps uncover a goldmine of extraordinary, shining answers to this interview question and many others.

 Your turn: Share with me the one question that trips you up in an interview.
 I might include my top tips for it in this #WhatToSay blog series.

 Do you want more helpful tips for interviewing and presenting your best self under pressure?
 I send out a monthly email packed with resources to upgrade your interview.

 Sign up to receive my free monthly guidance so you are always ready to shine in the hot seat.

-Shea Ki is an Interview Skills Coach for high achieving, spiritually aware women.
+Shea Ki is an Interview Skills Coach for spiritually minded women.
 She offers online sessions for private coaching to share resources that will align your mindset, body language, and energy with your message of professional value.